-- In the morning, the Jogye-sa temple, recognized as a symbol of Korean Buddhism.
-During the preparations for the birthday celebration of the Buddha, the temple is covered with colourful paper lanterns that completely change its look.
+- In the morning, the Jogye-sa temple which is the recognised symbol of Korean Buddhism.
+During the preparations for the Buddha’s birthday celebration, the temple is covered with colourful paper lanterns that completely change its look.
 This is my favourite place in Seoul ♥.
-I recommend you visit this place also after the sunset when lantern lights are switched on.
+I recommend you visit this place also after sunset when lantern lights are switched on.

 - Next is the Deoksugung castle, which served as the seat of the authorities of the Korean Empire in the late nineteenth and early twentieth century.
 The palace combines the traditional Korean style with neoclassicism.
 There are also fountains and a small pond.

-- Before lunchtime – a visit to the Seoul station, where you can enter the footbridge connecting the east and west side of the station – called Seoullo 7017.
-The footbridge is over 1km long and there are 17 different sections, including themed gardens, fountains, “Foot Spa” and a tourist information centre.
+- Before lunchtime – visit to the Seoul station, where you can enter the footbridge connecting the east and west sides of the station – called Seoullo 7017.
+The footbridge is over 1km long and there are 17 different sections, including themed gardens, fountains, a “Foot Spa” and a tourist information centre.
 It is a popular meeting place among local youth and tourists.

 - During lunch – Myeong-dong district.
 On the way, there is a National Treasure of Korea – the Sungnyemum Gate and the Namdaemum Market, where there are numerous stands with amazing street food.

-- In the afternoon, the Gangnam district, known for its strong concentration of wealth and high standard of living.
+- In the afternoon, the Gangnam district is known for its strong concentration of wealth and high standard of living.
 It is one of the main academic centres of the capital and the entire state.
 Known throughout the world through the song “Gangnam Style” performed by PSY.
 Worth seeing: M-Stage, Samsung’s headquarters “Samsung d’light” and COEX shopping centre, which houses the largest underground aquarium in Korea.

 Bongeunsa Temple and royal tombs

 Day 5.
 Namiseon Island, Rail Bike and Little France.
 The one-day trip outside the city

 We will spend the whole day on a trip organized by the Klook – Nami Island, Rail Bike and Little France*.
 The planned duration of the trip is about 10 hours.